cybercom-finland/location_tracking_ml/README.md

 The system overfits somewhat, but generates nice traces.
 The system seems to have an attractor at a specific point, because all the players eventually run there and stop.
 This is not very surprising, as dynamic, deterministic systems do that often.
-Adding random noise might generate more interesting traces.
+Even adding a moderate amount of noise leads to the same general pattern, so we see it is about overfitting.
+Parameters need to be tuned more.

 ![generated_tracks_for_three_players_3.png](generated_tracks_for_three_players_3.png)